How To Scientifically Measure Whether Your Kid Is Cool

 How To Interpret The Results

 The survey consists of two parts.
 Questions 4, 7, 9, 10, 11, and 12 evaluate your child’s prosocial and communication skills, while 1, 2, 3, 5, 6, and 8 evaluate your child’s emotional regulation skills.
-Together, the survey paints a picture of how well your child expresses himself or herself in social settings—and predicts whether your child is likely to be well-liked by his or her peers.
+Together, the survey paints a picture of how well your child expresses themself in social settings—and predicts whether your child is likely to be well-liked by his or her peers.
 Generally speaking, these sorts of survey scores are tallied by assigning points to each response.
 Give your child 0 points for each “not at all”, 1 point for “a little”, 2 points for “moderately well”, 3 points for “well”, and 4 points for “very well”.
 Forty-eight points suggests enviable social competence (or a father who is not particularly good at remaining objective about his child’s social graces).

 We Scored Fewer Than 48 Points.
 Now What?